Angular bispectrum of matter number counts in cosmic structures: Number Counts

 \subsection{First order}

-In Refs.~\cite{Yoo:2009,Yoo:2010,Challinor:2011bk,Bonvin:2011bg,Jeong:2011as}, the expression of the linear number count perturbation has been computed and (by neglecting integrated terms such as lensing convergence, integrated Sachs-Wolfe and time-delay effects) leads to\footnote{We remark that we are considering the matter number counts, therefore we do not have galaxy bias nor evolution bias.
+The expression of the linear number count perturbation is well known \cite[see][]{Yoo:2009au,Yoo:2010ni,Challinor:2011bk,Bonvin:2011bg,Jeong:2011as}, and (by neglecting integrated terms such as lensing convergence, integrated Sachs-Wolfe and time-delay effects) leads to\footnote{We remark again that we are considering the matter number counts, therefore we do not have galaxy bias nor evolution bias.
 We also neglect magnification bias that would affect flux-limited galaxy surveys.
 We also omit the terms evaluated at the observer position.
-However, these do not contribute to the tree-level angular bispectrum from $\ell > 2$~\cite{DiDio:2014lka}.
-All the perturbations are expressed in Newtonian gauge.} \be \Delta_1 = \Delta_1^{\rm N} + P^{\rm R}_1 + D_1^{\rm R}\,, \ee where we have split the number count perturbation into a Newtonian $(\rm N)$ part $\propto (\mathcal H / k)^0$, a projection part whose leading term is $\propto (\mathcal H / k)$ and a GR part $\propto (\mathcal H / k)^2$ which read
+However, these do not contribute to the tree-level angular bispectrum from $\ell > 2$ as shown by~\cite{DiDio:2014lka}.
+All the perturbations are expressed in Newtonian gauge.} \be \Delta_1 = \Delta_1^{\rm N} + P^{\rm R}_1 + D_1^{\rm GR}\,, \ee where we have split the number count perturbation into a Newtonian $(\rm N)$ part $\Delta_1^{\rm N} \propto (\mathcal H / k)^0$, a projection part, $P_1^{\rm R}$, whose leading term is $\propto (\mathcal H / k)$ and a dynamical GR part $D_1^{\rm GR} \propto (\mathcal H / k)^2$ which read